MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-20-azure-security.md

 ![Azure ARM templates](/assets/img/azure-arm-templates.png)

 For more information on the different tools you can use to automate deployments in Azure, have a look at our earlier [Azure infrastructure as code](/blog/2021-05-01-Azure-infrastructure-as-code/) article.

+## Vulnerability Scanning

+By deploying Azure's [Vulnerability Assessment agent](https://docs.microsoft.com/en-us/azure/defender-for-cloud/deploy-vulnerability-assessment-vm) (provided by Qualys) on to your Virtual Machines in both pre-production and production application vulnerabilities can be surfaced and reported to Defender for Cloud for mitigation.
+The agent can be deployed directly from Defender for Cloud and/or you can enable an Azure policy to ensure its deployed by default on to any new and existing Virtual Machines.

 # Access Control